 Additionally, you can give a little bit of information about the author as well.
-This way people know what they are reading and who the content is coming from.
+This way people know what they are reading and where the content is coming from.
 This also helps you as the author because if they like it they might seek out more content from you.

 Break down the content

-Here is where you take a look at the topic you’re writing about and fit it into it’s chapters.
+Here is where you take a look at the topic you’re writing about and fit it into its chapters.
 Then once you have it fit into each chapter, digest each chapter like you would a blog post.

 Notice how this blog post is divided into sections?
 Each section tackles a sub-topic of the large topic at hand.
-Gradually, establishing the ground work for the large topic being covered.
+Gradually, establishing the groundwork for the large topic being covered.

 Compartmentalizing each chapter into sections makes the content more digestible and makes it easier to read for the reader.
 Content that’s digested easier also means it will paint a clearer picture.

-This way, each chapter is clear in it’s topic.
+This way, each chapter is clear in its topic.
 Introductions are important because they help finish the transition from the last chapter to the current chapter.
 Similarly, conclusions help start the transition from the current chapter to the next.